People experiencing true remission - defines honeymoon - suprising facts on beta-cell regeneration.

 Honeymoon - Partial Remission: What is this Exactly?

 Parents often hear doctors refer to something called the "honeymoon period" after a child has been diagnosed with type-1 diabetes.
 This is a patient-friendly term that means the person is showing signs of improved pancreas insulin output and therefore requires less insulin.
 Not all children are lucky enough to achieve a "honeymoon."
-Numbers from different studies show only about 50-70% of children diagnosed with type-1 diabetes are able to achieve honeymoon status, with the lower percentage going with children under age 5 and the higher percentage going with older children.
+Numbers from different studies show only about 50-70% of children diagnosed with type-1 diabetes bounce into the honeymoon, with the lower percentage going with children under age 5 and the higher percentage going with older children.
 The honeymoon period usually begins one month after diagnosis and peaks at 3 months.
 It is believed to occur because of improved new beta-cell growth within the child's pancreas.
 It then begins a gradual decline month after month with most children ending the honeymoon after 9 months.
-Apparently, different doctors use different criteria to define the honeymoon period, but using the latest definition (called insulin dose-adjusted A1C), about 60% of children are in the honeymoon 3 months after diagnosis - 50% at 6 months - and only about 25% are "honeymooning" at 12 months.
+Apparently, different doctors use different criteria to define the honeymoon period.
+Using the latest definition (called insulin dose-adjusted A1C), about 60% of children are in the honeymoon 3 months after diagnosis - 50% at 6 months - and only about 25% are honeymooning at 12 months.
 The term partial-remission is also used to describe the honeymoon period, therefore, both terms refer to the same observation.
-Some facilities describe the honeymoon as having an A1C of 7.5% or less while others define it as an A1C of 6% or lower.
+Some facilities describe the honeymoon (partial remission) as having an A1C of 7.5% or less while others define it as an A1C of 6% or lower.
 For those not familiar with diabetes, the A1C (same as HbA1C) is considered a more accurate way to measure blood glucose since it basically measures the amount of glucose that has been stored by our red blood cells.
-This number is used to give an average blood glucose level over the past 6-8 weeks, rather than just one day.
+This number is used to give us more of an average blood glucose level over the past 6-8 weeks, rather than just one day.
 Six to eight weeks is the lifespan of a red blood cell and red blood cells act like a sponge to gradually soak up glucose during their short life span.

 Another definition used to describe the honeymoon period is when the child has a daily insulin dose in units that is less than half their weight in kilograms.
 For us Americans, that means hitting the internet to first convert pounds into kilograms.
 For example, a 120 lb child has a weight of about 54 kilograms.
 If the child is taking less than 27 units of insulin daily (27 is half of 54), then he/she would be considered in partial remission (or experiencing a honeymoon).